Asian shares fall as technology shares pull benchmarks lower

 Investors will potentially get a more detailed picture of the Fed’s thinking on Wednesday when the central bank releases minutes from its latest policy meeting.
 That’s when the Fed made another extra-big interest rate increase of three-quarters of a percentage point.

-In energy trading, benchmark U.S. crude fell 38 cents to $90.75 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude fell $1.23 to $89.90 a barrel in electronic trading on the New York Mercantile Exchange.
 U.S. crude oil dropped 1.6% Monday.
-Brent crude, the international standard, lost 27 cents to $95.92 a barrel.
+Brent crude, the international pricing standard, lost $1.09 to $95.10 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama